 \subsection{Propagation Model}

 The terrestrial BS, UAV-aided relay, and vessel nodes operate in half-duplex and single-input single-output (SISO) mode.
-It is assumed that the terrestrial BS, UAV relay, and the victim ships use an isotropic antenna.
+It is assumed that the terrestrial BS, UAV relay and the victim ships use an isotropic antenna.
 For practical cases, it is considered to add power gain to all links (i.e., BS–victim ship, relay–victim ship, BS-relay).
 However, since power gains in these links depend on the applied antennas and system geometry (that is, how BS, relay, and victim ship are located) we rather set all gains 0 dBi to avoid situations where antennas and system geometry favor either the direct link or the relayed link.
 Since the goal of this research is to provide a maritime communication system that mitigates the large-scale fading caused by the blocking ship, establishing a path loss model becomes crucial.
 It would be advantageous to use a two-ray path loss model in an environment with a dominant LoS link; however, the two-ray path loss model is useless in this case due to the NLoS environment being dominant~\cite{Wimax}.
-For this reason, the following model is used:
+Hence, the propagation model adopted in this work is given by

-where $f_c$ is the carrier frequency, $d$ is distance, $c$ is speed of light, and $\zeta$ is additional loss.
-For convenience, the effects of sea wave motion and ducting effects are ignored.
-In the NLoS situation, the received power may drop approximately by 10-20 dB~\cite{Wimax}, which is reflected by the additional loss in~\eqref{freePL}.
+where $f_\text{c}$ is the carrier frequency, $d$ is distance, $c$ is speed of light, and $\zeta$ is additional loss.
+For convenience, the effects of sea wave motion and ducting effects are neglected.
+In the NLoS situation, the received power may drop approximately by 10-20 dB~\cite{Wimax}, which is captured by $\zeta$ in~\eqref{freePL}.

-In a SISO channel, the signal-to-noise ratio (SNR) between the BS and the victim ship is determined using:
+In a SISO channel, the signal-to-noise ratio (SNR) between the BS and the victim ship is determined using

-where $P_{s,t}$ is the BS to victim ship transmit power, $h_\text{bv}$ shows the flat-fading channel between the BS and the victim ship \cite{Emil}.
-The data rate between the BS and the victim ship without any relaying mechanism (i.e., SISO mode) is calculated by
+where $P_\text{s,t}$ is the BS to victim ship transmit power, $h_\text{bv}$ shows the deterministic flat-fading channel between the BS and the victim ship~\cite{Emil}.
+The data rate between the BS and the victim ship without any relaying mechanism (i.e., SISO mode) is given by

 The relay uses a DF relaying protocol\footnote{For the details about the DF relaying adopted in this paper, refer to~\cite{Emil}.}.
-The achievable rate at the victim ship by employing a DF relaying mechanism can be calculated as:
+The achievable rate at the victim ship by employing a DF relaying mechanism can be computed by